vbarbarosh/dd/README.md

-An abstraction for working with a mouse.
+An abstraction for working with the mouse.

     dd({
         event, // Pass original event object in